People are seeking treatments to smooth smile lines and crow’s feet and plump up their lips, cheeks, and hands.

 Risks of FDA-approved fillers

 As with any medical procedure, there are risks involved with the use of dermal fillers.
-Most side effects reported in clinical trials and post-market surveillance occur shortly after injection and go away within a few weeks.
+Most side effects associated with dermal fillers, such as swelling and bruising occur shortly after injection and many resolve in a few days to weeks.
 In some cases, side effects may emerge weeks, months, or years later.

 Common risks include: